 Experience the abundance of fishing opportunities in South Florida throughout the year with our comprehensive breakdown of each month.
 Planning your fishing trips strategically is crucial for success, and understanding your target species is the first step towards organizing your fishing charter.
 Our forecast covers the Palm Beach and Broward counties, encompassing renowned fishing destinations like the Florida Everglades, the Lake Ida Chain, the Lake Worth Lagoon, the Loxahatchee River, Stuart, and the Indian River, along with their surrounding bodies of water.
 Stay informed about the best options available each month, ensuring you make the most of your fishing experience.
 Discover the key to successful fishing in South Florida with our detailed fishing calendar.

-The middle of winter can go a lot of ways in Palm Beach.
+(despite what some "guides" may tell you to get a trip booked) The middle of winter can go a lot of ways in Palm Beach and is far from prime peacock fishing season.
 Some days are cold & some are hot, but fishing can be a blast.
 The main targets would be inshore fish like snook, black drum, sheepshead, croakers, snappers, and the occasional redfish.
-It is possible to catch Peacocks, but the best bet for freshwater would be to let me take you into the 'glades for the day to fish for largemouths.
-Some years the warm weather continues through February, and the peacock fishing remains awesome.
+It is possible to catch Peacocks, but the best bet for freshwater would be to let me take you into the 'glades for a day with the gators and other species including cichlids, peacocks,bass,bowfin etc. The best bet for the winter months is to book the day and duration you want and be open to the type of fishing that will give you your best chance at success. if your heart is set on peacocks book beginning/mid summer or in the fall for almost guaranteed chances.

 This month is much like January, except the bass fishing can be hot!
 In addition, the alligator alley fishing gets going, targeting too many species to name.
 The largemouth bass and clown knife fish bite here in Palm Beach will be good, with some peacocks mixed in.
 There is plenty of action in the saltwater inshore, and it can be a great time to collect some fillets for the dinner table.
 Snook, sheepshead, and snapper fishing remain steady throughout February.